#strugglecountry

 "The universe will only dangle a carrot for so long before it uses the stick," Burke reflects, a philosophy that finally pushed him to leave his established Florida blues-rock career behind and bet everything on Nashville.

 His sound draws deep from both wells - the outlaw spirit of Willie Nelson and Waylon Jennings mixed with the raw emotional truth of Tyler Childers and Sturgill Simpson.
-Burke's raspy, soulful vocals (often compared to Chris Stapleton) deliver stories of perseverance that connect deeply with audiences, earning him recognition in the USA Songwriting Competition and a growing reputation for captivating live shows.
+Burke's raspy, soulful vocals (often compared to Chris Stapleton) deliver stories of perseverance that connect deeply with audiences.
+With nearly 20,000 monthly Spotify listeners and recent coverage in SPIN Magazine, Burke has earned recognition in the USA Songwriting Competition and built a growing reputation for captivating live shows.

 Whether performing solo with an acoustic guitar or alongside musical partner Danielle Beu, whose harmonies add another layer of emotional depth to his songs, Burke's mission remains constant: creating genuine connections through honest, powerful songwriting.
 You'll find him regularly commanding stages at Ole Red venues across the country, but his heart lies in the intimate moments - when a song cuts through the noise and reminds someone they're not alone in their struggles.

 "Struggle country isn't just music," Burke explains.
 "It's about finding hope in harmony and strength in stories.
 It's choosing authenticity over ease, and community over competition."
-It's this philosophy that makes his growing catalog more than just songs - they're anthems for anyone fighting to build a life on their own terms.
+It's this philosophy that makes his growing catalog more than just songs - they're anthems for anyone fighting to build a life on their own terms, rooted in the working-class foundation that shaped him at 16.

 Contact Information: Public Relations | MVK Music Group Email: pr@mvkmusicgroup.com Phone: (407) 401-1999